stepcut/minecraft-data/README.md

 https://github.com/stepcut/minecraft-data/blob/master/utils/GenWorld.hs

-At the moment, the only command which is implemented is give:
+At the moment, the only command which is implemented is `Give`:

 https://github.com/stepcut/minecraft-data/blob/master/Minecraft/Command.hs